 The Bible teaches us about managing our anger.
 But does God get angry too?
 Let’s find out.

 God does get angry.
 We can read a lot of records of God’s anger in the Bible.
-God’s anger is not borne about of spite.
+God’s anger is not borne out of spite.
 His anger is a response to sin.
 He is God.
 He cannot co-exist with sin.
-God’s anger is directed towards our sins.
+God’s anger is directed toward our sins.